chasoft/docs.chasoft.net/docs/ari/advanced-guides/useTranslate.md

 t("english")
 ```

 More advanced usage is when you want to put one or more values to placeholders in the translation...
-This would help to seperated the translation with values.
+This would help to separated the translation with values.

-For example, you have following sanple language table:
+For example, you have a sample language table:

 ```ts
 const sampleLangTable: LangTable = {